HSL - script and chart function

 HSL() is used in expressions to set or evaluate the color properties of a chart object, where the color is defined by values of hue, saturation, and luminosity between 0 and 1.

 |hue, saturation, luminosity||hue, saturation, and luminosity component values ranging between 0 and 1.|

 If interpreting the numeric component and formatting it in hexadecimal notation, the RGB values of the color components are easier to see.
 For example, light green has the number 4 278 255 360, which in hexadecimal notation is FF00FF00 and RGB (0,255,0).
 This is equivalent to HSL (80/240, 240/240, 120/240) - a HSL value of (0.33, 1, 0.5).

-Please refer to Coloring a visualization, to find examples of how to use the color functions in visualizations, as well as details on the visualizations that support color by expression.
+Refer to Coloring a visualization to find examples of how to use the color functions in visualizations, as well as details on the visualizations that support color by expression.